California Girls: Cultural references

 The Beatles' "Back in the U.S.S.R."
 (1968) features a bridge section based on the song.
 Wilson said that the Beatles' song "blew my mind" when he first heard it, although he did not realize that it was a send-up of "California Girls" until the fact was pointed out to him.
 Strawberry Alarm Clock, who toured with the Beach Boys in 1966–67, segues into the intro and first line of "California Girls" at the end of their song "Small Package", on their album Good Morning Starshine (1969).
 "California Girls" has also been adopted in numerous television commercials and jingles.
 It served as a tongue-in-cheek musical cue in the James Bond film A View to a Kill (1985).

-"California Girls" inspired the titles of Big Star's "September Gurls" (1974) and identically-named songs by Gretchen Wilson (from her 2006 album All Jacked Up) and the Magnetic Fields (from their 2008 album Distortion).
+"California Girls" inspired the titles of Big Star's "September Gurls" (1974) and identically named songs by Gretchen Wilson (from her 2006 album All Jacked Up) and the Magnetic Fields (from their 2008 album Distortion).
 The latter song describes a protagonist who wishes to murder upper-class girls from California with a battle axe, a theme that carried on from Sonic Youth's "Expressway to Yr.
 Skull" from Evol (1986).
 Katy Perry's "California Gurls" (2010) initiated a dispute with publisher Rondor Music regarding its use of the lyric "I wish they all could be California girls".

 Magnetic Fields frontman Stephin Merritt commented on the various songs, "when I wrote [my] 'California Girls' ... the listener is supposed to know that there is already a song with that title. ...
 It would be good to write a response song to that [Katy Perry single].
 An answer song, to be called 'California Grrrls,' g-r-r-r-l-s, about the Riot Grrrl alleged movement.
 One could go on and on with 'California Girls,' it’s a pretty large topic, with a lot to say."

 David Lee Roth version

 "California Girls" was covered by David Lee Roth on his 1985 EP Crazy from the Heat (with background vocals by Beach Boy Carl Wilson along with Christopher Cross).
 Like the original, it peaked at number 3 on the Billboard Hot 100.
 The Federico Fellini-esque music video, directed by Pete Angelus and Roth and inspired by Fellini's Amarcord, was released in January 1985.

-In the video, Roth stars as a tour guide, showing tourists (one played by Jane Leeves, who went on to play Frasiers Daphne Moon), the beach and swimsuit models.
-The female bodybuilder featured in the video is Roth's personal fitness trainer, Kay Baxter.
+In the video, Roth stars as a tour guide, showing tourists the beach and swimsuit models.
 The scenes follow the lyrics with bikini-clad women from all regions of the US.
-An oft-imitated scene has Roth dancing down a sidewalk bordered by models frozen like mannequins.
-"That is Diamond Dave, the character," he observed.
-"That is definitely a part of me: I grew up in that whole Southern California thing.
-I dee-lite in it!
-But you don't have to be there to celebrate the spirit."
+Roth dances down a sidewalk bordered by models frozen like mannequins.